steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         Drag and Drop
             https://www.smashingmagazine.com/2018/01/drag-drop-file-uploader-vanilla-js/

+        Model3d Create
+            Style the View.
             Style the ProgressBar
                 Increase the default width of the Progress Bar.
                 Increase the height.

-        Remove Jewelry Project?

         An OBJ loader exception leaves the Composer in an indeterminate state.
             Add a status panel to Composer for messages.